Jabb0/FastFlow3D/README.md

 ### Scene Encoder
 - Performed on each input point cloud
-- Every point is assigned to a fixed 512x512 grid depending on its x,y positions.
+- Every point is assigned to a fixed 512x512 grid depending on its x, y positions.
 - First each point is encoded depending on its grid cell.
 Each cell is a pillar in z (upwards) direction.
 1. Take each input point cloud
 2. Compute the center coordinates of all 512x512 pillars
 3. Compute the pillar that each point falls into
 4. Encode each point as 8D (pillarCenter_x, pillarCenter_y, pillarCenter_z, offset_x, offset_y, offset_y, feature_0, feature_1) with offset being the offset from the point to its pillar center and the features being the laser features of the point.
-- The authors state that they use a variant of a PointNet encoder with dynamic voxelization.
-However, they don't really use PointNet and dynamic voxelization.
-- Actually for each point an embedding is computed using an MLP and then all points in the pillar are summed up to get the grid cell embedding.
+5. For each point an embedding is computed based on its 8D encoding using an MLP
-5. Feed each point into an MLP to compute an embedding
-6. Sum up the embeddings for all points in a pillar with depth 64 to get pillar embedding
+7. Sum up the embeddings for all points in a pillar with depth 64 to get pillar embedding
-7. The final point cloud embedding is a 512x512 2D image with depth 64
+8. The final point cloud embedding is a 512x512 2D pseudo-image with depth 64

 This part is not straight forward as each point cloud has a different amount of points and thus all points clouds cannot be batched.
-#### Possible Implementations
-This section focuses on the possible implementations of the pillarization.
-The point clouds are of shape (N_points, 8).
-This includes the featurization that depends on the grid cell.
-We have B point clouds but those have different number of points therefore we cannot stack them into a (B, N_points, 8) batch directly.
-The second challenge is how to place/sum the N_points into the 2D grid of cell embeddings.

-**Approach A**
-- Do not drop any points.
-Each point can only be in one cell but a cell can have multiple points.
-- Preprocess the data into a (N_points, 8) point cloud and a (N_points, 2) grid cell lookup matrix
-- Now because N_points is different pass each point cloud individually into the point encoder.
-- For each batch entry (point cloud) this gives a (N_points, 64) embedding matrix.
-- Points are not passed in together.
-The point encoder MLP does only know of a single point.
-- A 1 hot point to grid cell (N_points, N_grid_cells) lookup matrix is constructed from the cell lookup matrix.
-- Matrix multiplication with this matrix create the (512x512, 64) 2D grid embedding.
-- Matrix needs to be sparse because it would be way to large otherwise.
-- Memory consumption should be 3*N_points, because there are 3 N_point long tensors (indices, values, cells).

-**Approach B**
-- The common approach in the literature is to set a maximum number of non empty pillars and maximum number of points per pillar.
-- This requires those maximum numbers to be defined up front and thus some pillars or points might be dropped.
-If less pillars or points are available it is a 0 padded but the additional points are masked out afterwards.
-- Restructuring can be done as preprocessing.
-- Doing this construction efficiently is not straight forward.
-Most projects use C code to do it.
+This is solved without dropping any points using a scatter-gather approach in FlowNet3D

 ### Contextual Information Encoder
 - Convolutional Autoencoder (U-net) with first half of the architecture consists of shared weights across two frames.
 - Both inputs have the same weights in the conv net
 - The frames are not concatenated for the encoder pass.
 Each frame is passed on its own.
+  - However to get the highest possible batch size for BatchNorm previous and current frames are passed concatenated in the batch dimension.
 - Bottleneck convolutions have been introduced.
 - The encoder consists of blocks that each reduce to a hidden size.
 - The output of each hidden size is saved.